AthenZ/athenz/utils/zts-accesstoken/README.md

 The service identity ntoken can be obtained by using the zms-svctoken utility.
 The optional expire-time argument specifies how long the access token should be valid for.
 The value must be specified in minutes.
-The defualt if no value is specified is 120 minutes.
+The default if no value is specified is 120 minutes.

 ## License